Content Principles

 Bilingual with care

-Because our content is about personal patterns, we have chosen to keep personal data collection as small as possible.
-Quiz answers, birth dates, and tarot draws stay in your browser.
-We do not tie results to identifiers we could use to profile a reader.
+Because our content is about personal patterns, we keep data collection as small as possible.
+Quiz answers, birth dates, and tarot picks all stay in your browser.
+We don't tie results to identifiers we could use to profile a reader.

 For the editorial process that operationalizes these principles, see Editorial Policy.
 For how quiz results are calculated, see How Results Work.